A Weekend Treat: French Apple Cake

 - Bake the cake for 35 minute to 1 hour (This will vary depending on your oven).

-- Test it out by inserting a toothpick into the center to check if it comes out clean.
+Notes: Test it out by inserting a toothpick into the center to check if it comes out clean.
 Let the cake cool for 5 minutes, and then run a knife around the edge to slowly to loosen the cake from the pan before you spring it out.
 Next carefully remove the sides of the cake pan, making sure no apples are stuck to it.
+This cake is truly wonderful and I am sure you will love it.